wp-plugins/basic-google-maps-placemarks/readme.txt

 Contributors: iandunn
 Donate link: http://www.doctorswithoutborders.org
-Tags: google map, map, embed, marker, placemark, icon, geocode Requires at least: 3.0
+Tags: google map, map, embed, marker, placemark, icon, geocode Requires at least: 3.1
 Tested up to: 3.2.1
-Stable tag: 1.5
+Stable tag: 1.5.1

 Embeds a Google Map into your site and lets you add map markers with custom icons and information windows.
 Each marker can have a different icon.

 == Description ==
 BGMP creates a [custom post type](http://codex.wordpress.org/Post_Types) for placemarks (markers) on a Google Map.
-The map is added to a page or post using a shortcode, and there are settings which define it's size, center and zoom level.
+The map is embedded into pages or posts using a shortcode, and there are settings which define it's size, center and zoom level.

 Then you can create markers that will show up on the map using the featured image as the map icon.
 When a marker is clicked on, a box will appear showing its title and description.
 There's also a shortcode that will output a text listing of all of the markers.
+Placemarks can be assigned to categories and you can configure maps to only display certain categories.

 You can see a live example of the map it creates at [washingtonhousechurches.net](http://washingtonhousechurches.net).